 The green agent is the outlier.
 Halving the cost weight and penalising emissions pushed imports to 47% of residual demand.
 Emissions dropped 17% but cost rose 34%.
 That’s a real policy trade-off, not a training artefact.

-The 5 GW ramp constraint was the mechanism that created divergence.
+The 5 GW ramp constraint created the divergence between agents.
 The weather-aware agent learned to pre-position gas output before forecast wind drops, while the cost agent just reacted each hour.
 Without the ramp constraint, these strategies are equivalent.

 Round 2: adding spatial intelligence

 The MLP agents can’t learn where power flows because they only see national aggregates.
-The next step was obvious: give the agent spatial weather data and see if it can learn regional dispatch patterns.
+So I gave the agent spatial weather data and a CNN to process it.

 Architecture